bluewaitor/down/README.md

 # Down

-this is my first mean project
+this is my first MEAN project

-download or clone this project then `cd raindrop` and run `npm install`
+download or clone this project then `cd down` and run `npm install`

 `cd public && bower install`